How to search for Jobs

 • Local Expert Groups: Join local design meetups and tech groups in major cities across Europe.
 Platforms like Meetup and Eventbrite often list such events.

-• Conferences and Workshops: Attend industry conferences, workshops, and webinars such as UX London, UX Copenhagen, or EuroIA, and hackathons such as Web Summit, JSConf, and React Europe. ook for Calendars with web development events in your country or area.
-Here is an example for Web Development Events in Europe.
+• Conferences and Workshops: Attend industry conferences, workshops, and webinars such as UX London, UX Copenhagen, or EuroIA, and hackathons such as Web Summit, JSConf, and React Europe.
+Look for Calendars with web development events in your country or area.
+Here is an example for UX/UI Conferences in Europe

 • Online Communities: Engage with online communities on LinkedIn, Reddit (e.g., r/userexperience, r/web_design), and other design forums.